sgilda/windup/Home.md

 # Welcome to Windup 2.0

-*Windup 2.0 is a sequel to the original Windup 0.7.x.
+*Windup 2.0 is a sequel to the original Windup 0.7.x, currently under development (alpha stage).
 Legacy Windup 0.7.x has moved to the [windup-legacy GitHub repository](https://github.com/windup/windup-legacy).*

 * [What is Windup](What-is-Windup)?